 At just nineteen, Katheryn Howard is quick to trust and fall in love.

 She comes to court.
 She sings, she dances.
 She captures the heart of the King.

-Henry declares she is his rose without a thorn.
-But Katheryn has a past of which he knows nothing.
-It comes back increasingly to haunt her.
+But Henry knows nothing of Katheryn’s past – one that comes back increasingly to haunt her.
 For those who share her secrets are waiting in the shadows, whispering words of love… and blackmail.
-KATHERYN HOWARD THE FIFTH OF HENRY’S QUEENS.
-HER STORY.

-Acclaimed, bestselling historian Alison Weir draws on extensive research to recount one of the most tragic tales in English history – that of a lively, sweet but neglected girl, used by powerful men for their own gain.
-History tells us she died too soon.
-This mesmerising novel brings her to life.
+Acclaimed, bestselling historian Alison Weir draws on extensive research to recount the tale of a vivacious young woman used by powerful men for their own gain.
+HISTORY TELLS US SHE DIED TO SOON.